tim-hardcastle/pipefish/README.md

 ## Welcome to Pipefish!

-Pipefish is a new programming language.
-Roughly speaking, Pipefish is to functional programming and Go as Python is to OOP and C. It was designed with the primary goal of writing CRUD apps, middleware, microservices, and DSLs to wrap them in.
+Pipefish aims to be a delightful general-purpose language particularly suitable for rapid development of CRUD apps, middleware, microservices, and DSLs to wrap them in.
+With the semantics of a functional language, with syntax borrowed from mainstream productivity languages (specifically Python and Go), and with [inspiration mainly from SQL and Excel](https://github.com/tim-hardcastle/pipefish/blob/main/docs/pipefish-a-high-level-view.md) — Pipefish is not *quite* like anything you've ever seen.
+But it is also a very practical language that exists to solve some very ordinary "white-collar" problems.

 It is still buggy and unsuitable for use in production, but if you want to download and play about with it, there are instructions for doing so [here](https://github.com/tim-hardcastle/pipefish/wiki/Installing-and-using-Pipefish).

 There are [batteries included](https://github.com/tim-hardcastle/pipefish/wiki/Imports-and-libraries#libraries); there is [tooling](https://github.com/tim-hardcastle/pipefish/wiki/Developing-in-Pipefish); there is [a wiki](https://github.com/tim-hardcastle/pipefish/wiki); there are plenty of features including some you've never heard or thought of.

-Pipefish aims to be a delightful general-purpose language particularly suitable for rapid development of CRUD apps.
-With the semantics of a functional language, with syntax borrowed from mainstream productivity languages (specifically Python and Go), and with [inspiration mainly from SQL and Excel](https://github.com/tim-hardcastle/pipefish/blob/main/docs/pipefish-a-high-level-view.md) — Pipefish is not *quite* like anything you've ever seen.
-But it is also a very practical language that exists to solve some very ordinary "white-collar" problems.

 It is my hope either that Pipefish itself will one day be used in production, or (given my amateur status and lack of time) that this project will get enough attention that my ideas will be copied by people with more money and personnel and expertise.
 To this end, please add a star to the repo!
 Thank you!